Chapter 4

 EFFECTS ON FACIAL GROWTH

-Because the face grows to fit bite forces, the change in the bite forces created by our change in diet and the verticalization of its structural components have changed the way our faces grow.
+Because the face grows to fit bite forces, the change in the bite forces created by our change in diet and the verticalization of its structural components has changed the way our faces grow.
 For example, on average, the mandibular corpus used to rotate slightly forward with age (upward in front); but it now rotates slightly backward with age.
 However, many of these changes in form due to altered facial growth are difficult to quantify, because craniofacial growth is a complex blend of different growth processes.
 Therefore to quantify the effect of reductions and displacements of bite forces on facial growth, they need to be seen against other concurrent changes including rounding of the cranium and increased elongation of the cranial base.

 ROUNDING OF NEUROCRANIAL EXPANSION